 In 2018, the CPSC received a report that stated a NuWave 6Q Electric Pressure Cooker exploded in the home of a plaintiff.
 The consumer said the lid blew off the pressure cooker and hot contents were thrown throughout the kitchen.
 Fortunately, nobody was injured in the incident but other consumers with NuWave pressure cooker models may not have been so lucky.

-When any pressure cooker user is burned by a defective pressure cooker, they should seek medical attention and contact a consumer safety lawyer.
+When any pressure cooker user is burned by a Faulty Pressure Cookers, they should seek medical attention and contact a consumer safety lawyer.
 Injured plaintiffs may be entitled to compensation.
 Pressure cooker defects may include faulty seals, gaskets, safety valves and poor construction materials.

 Joe Lyon is a highly-rated Ohio product liability lawyer and burn injury attorney representing plaintiffs nationwide in a wide variety of consumer safety and product defect cases.